-After independence the import of paper and paperboards, besides newsprint and other categories of special grade of paper and pulp continued in significant quantities for some years.
+After independence the import of paper and paper boards, besides newsprint and ot'er categories of special grade of paper and pup continued in significant quantities for some years.
 In 1950-51, India imported about 30,000 tonnes of paper and paperboards.
-The imports kept on increasing up to 1955-56 and shot upto 50,000 tonnes.
+The imports kept on increasing upto 1955-56 and shot upto 50,000 tonnes.
 Thereafter, there has been a gradual decline in the import of paper and paperboards.
 As against the requirement of 200,000 tonnes of newsprint, we are, at present, producing 55-60,000 tonnes in the only public sector newsprint mill at Nepanagar.

-Capacity requirement for paper industry in the 5th, 6th and 7th Five Year Plans has been estimated as under by: Additional Capacity Requirement for Paper
+Capacity requirement for paper industry in the 5th, 6th and 7th Five Year Plans has been estimated as shown in Table-I